aionescu/bfi/README.md

 Consecutive `set`s also behave similarly: Only the last `set` is compiled, previous ones are elided.

-## Test programs
+## Sample programs

-BF programs used to test the interpreter can be found in the [Tests](Tests/) folder.
+BF programs used to test the interpreter can be found in the [Samples](Samples/) folder.

-Some test programs are made by other people and were found on the web.
+Some sample programs are made by other people and were found on the web.
 Such programs have a comment containing the download link, as well as the original license/copyright notices.

 ## License